finbourne/sample-notebooks/README.md

 cd sample-notebooks
 ```

 2. Create a `secrets.json` file in the **examples** folder with your LUSID credentials.
-For more details on this, see **Using a secrets.json file** at https://support.lusid.com/getting-started-with-apis-sdks.
+For more details on this, see the [Using a secrets.json file](https://support.lusid.com/getting-started-with-apis-sdks) documentation.

 3. Build the Docker image locally